smblott-github/chromi/README.md

 chromi 137294406 chrome.tabs.update [86,{"selected":true}]
 ```
 The client is requesting that chrome focus tab number `86`.
 It may have
-learned this tab identifier through an earlier call to
+learned this tab identifier via an earlier call to
 `chrome.windows.getAll`.

-Notice that the chrome API [update
+Notice that the chrome API [tab update
 method](http://developer.chrome.com/extensions/tabs.html#method-update) accepts
 three arguments: `tabId`, `updateProperties` and `callback`.
 In this example,
 just the first two have been provided.
-The chromi extension itself provides
+Chromi itself provides
 the callback, and that callback arranges to broadcast the response.

 This is the general approach to using chromi:  the caller must provide *all*
-expected arguments up to just before the callback, and chromi
+arguments up to *just before* the callback, and chromi
 adds the callback.

 ### Server to Client